ScienceStacks/SciSheets/README.md

 enable reuse of spreadsheet calculations in other spreadsheets and in programs; and
 - hierarchical tables and cells that may have multiple values to handle complex data such as n-to-m relationships.

 SciSheets is a web application that is accessed from a web browser.
 So, no program installation is required to use SciSheets.
-A beta release of SciSheets is planned for the end of 2016.
+A beta release of SciSheets is planned for the beginning of 2017.
 Currently, SciSheets is at an alpha level that is suitable for evaluation purposes.
 Please contact jlheller@uw.edu if you are interested in doing such an evaluation.

 More details can be found in the [SciSheets summary] (https://docs.google.com/document/d/1dOgMzlOWAx5SGB8ev_E02jO79eewbPZ25m37SrK7IAo/edit#heading=h.lmbccclro00t).